How to Stay Connected and Productive in a Flexible Work Environment

 The COVID-19 outbreak is challenging organizations around the globe to stay agile in the face of changing conditions.
-Many teams are connecting remotely and moving away from traditional work processes for the first time.
+From switching to virtual event management after trade shows get canceled, setting up workspaces that allow minimal contact in offices, improving their communication with staff, and many teams are connecting remotely and moving away from traditional work processes for the first time.
 In a previous post, we discussed the benefits of flexible work policies.
 InspiringApps remains committed to allowing employees the freedom to personalize their approach to completing their work successfully.
 Part of that success comes from remaining connected and motivated when we are physically apart.
 We’ve found we best succeed with productive flexible work in a few ways.

 When completing a puzzle, it is helpful and motivating to see the larger picture.
 Similarly, keeping employees informed about larger organizational developments, as well as their coworkers’ contributions to shared goals, promotes team cohesion and helps generate more informed solutions.
 Hosting a regular event that increases employee awareness of company-wide operations goes a long way in uniting mobile teams.
 InspiringApps hosts a team-wide demo day at least once a month, and sometimes more frequently.
 Since social distancing started we’ve heard from our design team about the steps they take and the software they use to make the apps we create beautiful.
 The development team showcased their work by demonstrating the features of a complex fintech app we’re developing.
 And coming up next is a demo from our Quality Assurance team about the tools they use to ensure that software bugs are squashed before our apps go live.

 Informal meetings that give employees the opportunity to engage on both a professional and personal level can also advance team unity.
+If you follow these tips then you will be able to keep your meetings informal while also being productive enough to hit all the agendas of the meeting.
 Our team usually gathers in the conference room every Wednesday afternoon for lively discussion about current events, TV shows, and music.
 We’ve moved the gathering online during this time of social distance and have found our engagement with each other to be just as strong.
 The connection takes a bit more effort over a video conference, but it’s worth it to feel a small sense of normalcy with our weekly routine and to chat about something other than our client projects.
 Additional advice for engaging whole teams over web meetings has surfaced in recent months.
 For example, a recent publication suggests using icebreakers to open conversations, calling on team members to increase participation, and debriefing after virtual meetings.

 Staying Motivated and Productive at Home